 - small bunch of chives

-- Line springform with salad: Separate the lettuce leaves; you will need the large leaves.
+- Line springform with salad: Separate the lettuce leaves; you will need the largest leaves.
 Wash and dry them very thoroughly using some kitchen paper.
-Line the base and the sides of a springform (about 26 cm/10 inch diameter) with the salad leaves.
+Next, line the base and the sides of a springform (about 26 cm/10-inch diameter) with the salad leaves.
 Keep a few of them to place on top of the salad after layering all the other ingredients.

-- Finish with more lettuce leaves to cover the salad.
+- More lettuce leaves to cover the salad.

-- Remove the pan, foil and springfrom ring shortly before serving.
+- Transfer: Remove the pan, foil, and springform ring shortly before serving.
 Carefully transfer the salad onto a serving platter.

-- To make the dressing mix the yogurt, mayonnaise, paprika, sugar, lemon juice, finely chopped onion, finely chopped parsley and chives together.
+- Mix the yogurt, mayonnaise, paprika, sugar, lemon juice, finely chopped onion, finely chopped parsley, and chives.
 Add salt and pepper to taste.
 Place in a serving bowl or jug and serve on the side.